When is the best time to plant a tree?

 The best time to start sport psychology training is now!

-We offer a host of popular and informative clinics covering multiple facets of sport psychology.
+We offer a host of popular and informative sport psychology clinics covering multiple facets of sport performance.
 We also tailor sport psychology trainings to the individual needs of athletes, parents, coaches, and organizations.
 Everyone benefits from these sessions!

-We provide sport psychology clinics all over the country working with athletes, teams, and organizations to create consistently high performers.
+We provide sport psychology clinics nationwide, working with athletes, teams, and organizations to create consistently high performers.
 Clinics and seminars happen face-to-face (in person and zoom) to train athletes, coaches, parents, or organizations in sport psychology and high performance.
 Some general sport psychology topics we provide training in are covered in the descriptions below.

-If you would like to discuss an individualized training for your team or organization, hit the contact button at the bottom of the page.
+If you want to discuss customized and individualized training for your team or organization, hit the contact button at the bottom of the page.
 On your way down there, check out some of our offerings!

 Sport psychology is often misunderstood.
 It is seen exclusively as a remedy to fix problems.
 This includes things like a slump, "the yips," or performance anxiety.
 Fixing is only a small part of sport psychology training.
+It is SO MUCH more!
 Mental skills training, through sport psychology, is about tuning the mental game to create consistent, high-level performance.
-In fact, training mental skills keeps, slumps, yips, and meltdowns at bay.
+Training mental skills keeps slumps, yips, and meltdowns at bay.
 This training covers the basics and benefits of sport psychology.

-This sport psychology clinic is beneficial to athletes, parents, coaches, and organizations.
-Dr. J explores the similarities, benefits of, and differences between sport psychology/mental skills training and therapy.
-He explains the differences between mental skills coaches, psychiatrists, psychologists, and counselors, and how to know which one to use for support.
+This sport psychology clinic benefits athletes, parents, coaches, and organizations.
+Dr. J explores the similarities, benefits, and differences between sport psychology and mental skills training and therapy.
+He explains the differences between mental skills coaches, psychiatrists, psychologists, and counselors and how to know which one to use for support.
 He also shows participants how to find local resources to support strong athlete mental health.

-Mindfulness is the thousands of year-old art of maintaining mental control through controlling attention.
-Dr. J’s working definition of it is an awareness of the present experience without assessing it as bad.
+Mindfulness is the thousands of years-old art of maintaining mental control through controlling attention.
+Dr. J’s working definition is an awareness of the present experience without assessing it as bad.
 How does an ancient tradition apply to sport psychology and performance, you might ask?
 The answer is in EVERY way.
-Mindful awareness of the present experience keeps a performer from mental “time travel” in which they dwell on things that just happened, or fear what is about to happen.
+Mindful awareness of the present experience keeps performers from mental “time travel,” in which they dwell on things that just happened or fear what is about to happen.
 This awareness is a key mental skill for athletes to understand.
-Through this training, Dr. J teaches athletes to stay present and focused on the task at hand and create consistent, repeatable high-level performance.
+Through this training, Dr. J teaches athletes to stay present and focused on the task at hand and create consistent, repeatable, high-level performance.

 Mental toughness is the ability to persevere when things become difficult.
 It is a fundamental element of sport psychology.
 It is about the next step, the next rep, and quieting the self-talk which is trying to convince the athlete it’s okay to quit.

-Lack of mental toughness is really a lack of understanding of simple, repeatable techniques that create consistent performance.
+A lack of mental toughness is a lack of understanding of simple, repeatable techniques that create consistent performance.
 This informative training uses the art and science of sport and performance psychology to develop the 4 pillars of mental toughness.

 Activation is the mind and body’s excitement level.
 Through this training, using sport psychology fundamentals, athletes will learn Dr. J’s “Peak of Peak Performance Model.”
-Through "finding their 5's," athletes learn to manage activation levels and create consistent performance at the upper edges of their ability.
-After this training, athlete’s will recognize when they are too low or too high (physically and mentally) and get themselves to the optimal spot for performance.
+Through "finding their 5s," athletes learn to manage activation levels and create consistent performance at the upper edges of their ability.
+After this training, athletes will recognize when they are too low or too high (physically and mentally) and reach the optimal performance sweet spot.
 They will learn and recognize the right thoughts and physical sensations for peak performance and be able to draw them up at will.